We often receive this question about the ibdata1 file in MySQL at Percona Support.

-The second way to check the content of a tablespace are the InnoDB Ruby Tools made by Jeremy Cole.
+The second way to check the content of a tablespace is the InnoDB Ruby Tools made by Jeremy Cole.
 It is a more advanced tool to examine the internals of InnoDB.
-For example we can use the space-summary parameter to get a list with every page and its data type.
+For example, we can use the space-summary parameter to get a list with every page and its data type.
 We can use standard Unix tools to get the number of UNDO_LOG pages:

 # innodb_space -f /var/lib/mysql/ibdata1 space-summary | grep UNDO_LOG | wc -l

-Altough in this particular case innochecksum is faster and easier to use I recommend you to play with Jeremy’s tools to learn more about the data distribution inside InnoDB and its internals.
+Although in this particular case innochecksum is faster and easier to use, I recommend you play with Jeremy’s tools to learn more about the data distribution inside InnoDB and its internals.

 OK, now we know where the problem is.
 The next question: